 - 1 Clove garlic minced

-- 1 lime Zest and juice used separately as detailed
+- 1 fresh lime zest and juice to be used separately

 - 1 Tbsp. water or more as needed

 - Preheat grill to medium high heat.
 Wrap each ear of corn in foil and place directly on the grill grates.

 - Grill, rotating every 8 to10 minutes, until corn begins to char (about 30 minutes).
 When corn is cool enough to handle, carefully cut the kernels from the cobs.